-- Date Added: Sort the feeds based on the date when they were added. - Status Date: Sort the feeds based on the date when the feeds' status last changed. - Client Id: Sort the feeds based on the Id's of the clients to which the feeds are connected. - Tenant: Sort the feeds based on the feeds' tenants. - Version: Sort the feeds based on the feeds' version.
+- Name: Sort the feeds based on their names. - Date Added: Sort the feeds based on the date when they were added. - Last Status Date: Sort the feeds based on the date when the feeds' status last changed. - CPU Usage: Sort the feeds based on the amount of CPU they're using. - GPU Usage: Sort the feeds based on the amount of GPU they're using. - GPU Free Memory: Sort the feeds based on the amount of GPU free memory they have remaining. - Version: Sort the feeds based on the feeds' version. - Tenant ID: Sort the feeds based on the feeds' tenant IDs.